gamesmaster3000x/RF_ASM/Crimson/Documentation/Crimson.md

     etc...
 }
 ```
-### Importing packages
-Importing packages allows a programmer to use functions and variables in other compilations.
+To include a package, pass it as a parameter to the package you want to use it in:
 ```
-import program.utils from otherprogram.crm;
+package mypackage ( name_of_package_to_import ( file_the_package_is_in ) custom_name, ...) { ..  }
+// See Crimson examples for in-context uses
 ```
-During compilation, importing a package has the same effect as copying the package into the active code.
+Including packages as dependencies allows a programmer to use functions and variables in other compilations.
+During compilation, including a package has the same effect as copying the package into the active code.
 All packages, whether or not imported, will be compiled simultaneously.

 ## Statements
 ### `DeclarePackage`